microsoft/nlp-recipes/README.md

 * "English isn't generic for language, despite what NLP papers might lead you to believe"
 * "Always name the language you are working on" ([Bender rule](https://www.aclweb.org/anthology/Q18-1041/))

 The repository aims to support non-English languages  across all the scenarios.
 Pre-trianed models used in the repository such as BERT, FastText support 100+ languages out of the box.
 Our goal is to provide end-to-end examples in as many languages as possible.
-We encourage community contributions in this area
+We encourage community contributions in this area.